 Editor’s note: This is a guest post from Jason of Fitness Doctrine.
-If you would like to submit your own guest post, please see the submission guidelines.

 Speed up your weight loss… ditch the cardio, hit the weights.